abd-abdullah/laravel-formbuilder/README.md

 The package dispatches a number of events when records are created or updated so that you can listen to these events and perform custom tasks in your application's logic

 ## Precautions
-1. Make sure you have a table name users with a colum id {bigSignedInteger} in your database.
+1. Make sure you have a table name users with a column id {bigSignedInteger} in your database.
-2. Once you have submission(s) on a form , dont attempt to edit the form again bacause it will break the display of earlier submissions 3.
+2. Once you have submission(s) on a form , don't attempt to edit the form again because it will break the display of earlier submissions 3.

-## Acknowledgments
-Special Thanks to Farayola Oladele, one of the best Laravel programmers on Fiverr: https://www.fiverr.com/harristech He taught me so much and I highly recommend him for assistance on your Laravel projects.